Jmfwolf/rehelp/README.md

 - You have cli access to github

 ## Usage
-- `rehelp set $ENV_VAR $VALUETOBESET` will set specified environment variable to the value
+- `rehelp use $ENV_VAR $VALUETOBESET` will set specified environment variable to the value
 - `rehelp get $ENV_VAR` will return the value that is currently stored in the environment variable
 - `rehelp transform`    performs the transformation action stored, on the files specified in paths.
 - `rehelp clone`         performs a git clone of repo set in config.yml